Back

 Advantages

-Most advantages of cross-platform app development come from code reusability.
-Let’s take a look at its key benefits.
+The most important advantage of cross-platform app development is code reusability.
+Let’s examine its key benefits.

 Faster development.
 Since all platforms use the same codebase, you work on all versions simultaneously.
 This allows you to cut the time to market down to 3-4 months.

 Cheaper development.
-You save money on human resources because you hire one team to work on all versions.
+You save money on human resources by hiring one team to work on all versions.

 Wider audience.
 If you want to spend less on a native mobile app, you have to choose one platform that is more popular among your target audience.
 With cross-platform app development, you don’t have to choose thanks to lower initial cost — you make a product available to more people while staying on a budget.

 Identical interface.
-Making two identical apps for different platforms separately can be a handful.
+Making two separate identical apps for different platforms can be a handful.
 Cross-platform app development allows you to “copy-paste” the entire UI.

 native mobile app development